 MUS A461 Final Project in Recording Arts (1 cr.)
 P: Senior standing.
 Preparation of dossier summarizing all work completed (concurrent with last semester of oncampus course work).
-Student will make a presentation of the dossier to a group of music faculty including the director of recording arts and at least one other faculty member from outside the recording arts department.
+Student will make a presentation of the dossier to a group of music faculty including the chair of the Audio Engineering and Sound Production department and at least one other faculty member from outside that department.